maiamcc/maiamcc.github.io/source/_posts/2014-09-29-lessons-in-default-function-arguments.markdown

 3
 ```

 If you pass it an argument, it runs just as you'd expect it to.
-If you don't pass it arguments, it returns the value you'd expect, but notice that it doesn't print "Making a list..."--which implies that it hasn't run the `make_a_list` function!
+If you don't pass it arguments, it returns the value you'd expect, but notice that it doesn't print "Making a list..."---which implies that it hasn't run the `make_a_list` function!
 The conclusion we draw here is that when you use a function as a default argument, that function is called (and the value bound) *at assignment*, *not* whenever you run its container function.
 So that means that if you want your default-value-function to run every time you call its container function... well, it won't!
 If you needed more convincing:

 ```python
 >>> from random import randint